Griefed/ServerPackCreator/backend/main/resources/README.md

 1. **Generate a config step-by-step by running with argument**`-cgen`
 2. **Download a modpack and create a server pack from it.**
+    1. Enter a CurseForge projectID;FileID-combination as the modpack directory.
 3. **Install a Forge or Fabric modloader server in your server pack**
 4. **Configurable list of clientside-only mods to not include your server pack**
+    1. Allow ServerPackCreator to automatically detect clientside-only mods by setting `de.griefed.serverpackcreator.serverpack.autodiscoverenabled=true` in `serverpackcreator.properties`
 5. **Configurable list of directories from your modpack to include in your server pack**
     1. Copying worlds from `saves/world` will result in the world being copied to `server_pack/world`
+    2. Specify extra files to include in server pack like follows `source/path/to/file;server_pack/destination_file`
-6. **Include Forge or Fabric start scripts in your server pack**
+6. **Generate Forge or Fabric start-scripts in your server pack**
+    1. Specify JVM flags / Java Args for your start scripts!
 7. **Include a server-icon.png-file in your server pack**
+    1. Replace the file in `server-files` with your own!
 8. **Include a server.properties-file in your server pack**
+    1. Replace the file in `server-files` with your own!
 9. **Create a ZIP-archive of your server pack**
 10. **GUI to fully configure and run ServerPackCreator**
     1. Load existing config
     1. Browse local filesystem to select modpack directory, clientside-only mods, directories to include in server pack, Java executable/binary
     1. Logs from last run in separate tabs
-    1. About ServerPackCreator-tab with links to GitHub issues, HasteBin, Discord
+    1. And much more!
-11. **Webservice providing a web-frontend to configure, generate and download server packs.**
+11. !!!NOT YET FULLY IMPLEMENTED!!!**Webservice providing a web-frontend to configure, generate and download server packs.**
     1. Upload config files
     2. Upload CurseForge modpack-archives to generate server packs from
     3. Browse uploaded modpacks to configure clientside-only mods, directories to include in server pack, Java executable/binary etc.